dylanparkerr/homelab-notes/README.md

-# server-notes
+# linux-notes
-Notes on my research for setting up and securing remote serves can be found in the wiki.
+Notes on my linux research including set up and securing remote serves and Arch installation.
+Notes are in the wiki.